dotnet/docs/docs/architecture/cloud-native/definition.md

 Cloud-native systems take full advantage of the cloud service model.

 Designed to thrive in a dynamic, virtualized cloud environment, these systems make extensive use of [Platform as a Service (PaaS)](https://azure.microsoft.com/overview/what-is-paas/) compute infrastructure and managed services.
-They treat the underlying infrastructure as *disposable* - provisioned in minutes and resized, scaled, moved, or destroyed whenever necessary – all through automation.
+They treat the underlying infrastructure as *disposable* - provisioned in minutes and resized, scaled, moved, or destroyed on demand – via automation.

 Consider the widely-accepted DevOps concept of [Pets vs. Cattle](https://medium.com/@Joachim8675309/devops-concepts-pets-vs-cattle-2380b5aab313).
 In a traditional data center, servers are treated as *Pets*: a physical machine, given a meaningful name, and cared for.
 You scale by adding more resources to the same machine (scaling up).
 If the server becomes sick, you nurse it back to health.
 Should the server become unavailable, everyone notices.